 Children with developmental delays generally go through these stages much more slowly.
 They do still progress through the stages, given time and encouragement.
 Writing for them may take place much later.
 But if we keep in mind the stages they need to go through, they can get there too.
 Giving them plenty of opportunities to develop their grasp and hand strength will help them to eventually be able to write as well as their peers.

 It is my dream that someday we have schools and daycares that follow child development.
 Schools that help our kids go through these stages appropriately.
-Instead of asking 3 and 4-year-olds to write, that they instead help them develop good gross and fine motor control—with activities like painting and using play dough—and leave the writing for when they are older.
+Instead of asking 3 and 4-year-olds to write, my hope is that they help children develop good gross and fine motor control—with activities like painting and using play dough—and leave the writing for when they are older.